miloserdev/openbmc/poky/documentation/kernel-dev/maint-appx.rst

       In the previous example, the "yocto-4.12" branch is checked out in the ``yocto-kernel-cache`` repository.

-The OpenEmbedded build system makes sure these conditions are satisfied before attempting compilation.
+The OpenEmbedded build system makes sure these conditions exist before attempting compilation.
 Other means, however, do exist, such as bootstrapping a BSP.